 An issue which was most important in the life of Sister Faustina was her determination to faithfully fulfill the will of God.
 She presented all the wishes of the Lord Jesus to her confessors and superiors, and then consistently strove to implement them, regardless of the difficulties, hardships and sufferings.
 Such was also the case with the realization of the idea of the Apostolic Movement of the Divine Mercy, which according to Sister Faustina consisted in setting up a new congregation; Sister Faustina felt obliged to carry out the above task even after she had become aware that task involved the participation of both male and female convents, as well as the creation of a great association of lay people.
 She thought that her role in the realization of the above task would consist precisely in setting up a contemplative convent which would be totally and unreservedly dedicated to the realization of the tasks set up by the Lord Jesus.

 In October 1935, Sister Faustina had left for Kraków to take part in an eight-day long retreat.
 During the retreat, she had an opportunity to discuss the matter with Father Józef Andrasz SI who assured her even before she had taken her perpetual vows that what she experienced within her soul, came from God.
-Also this time, the Cracovian confessor admitted that in the entire undertaking, he did not see any illusion or anything contrary to faith.
-These are things which are good in themselves, and it would indeed be good if there were a group of souls pleading with God for the world, as we are all in need of prayer (Diary 506), but at the same time, he advised Sister Faustina great caution, total reliance on her superiors and ardent prayer, so as to get a clearer conception of God’s plan for her (cf. Diary 506).
+Also this time, the Cracovian confessor admitted that in the entire undertaking, he “dit not see any illusions or anything contrary to the faith; these things are all good in themselves, and indeed it would be a good thing if there were a group of souls praying for the world, for we all need prayer” (Diary 506), but at the same time, he advised Sister Faustina great caution, total reliance on her superiors and ardent prayer, so as to get a clearer conception of God’s plan for her (cf. Diary 506).

 The full text in the book of Sr. M. Elizabeth Siepak ISMM, The New Congregation of Sister Faustina.
 The Apostolic Movement of the Divine Mercy, Kraków 2002.; [Nowe „zgromadzenie” św.
 Siostry Faustyny.
 Apostolski Ruch Bożego Miłosierdzia, Kraków 2002.]